e1sordo/worknote/README.md

 3. Launch the application: `sudo mvn --projects backend spring-boot:start` in detached background mode and run even if you close the terminal.
 Can be stopped with `sudo mvn --projects backend spring-boot:stop`
 4. Access the application through your preferred web browser at `http://localhost:8098`.
-5. Sign in to your private corporate Jira instance using your credentials.
+5. Specify the details to connect to a private enterprise Jira instance using your credentials.
 6. Enter your worklogs, taking advantage of the system's features such as weekend and reduced working day display, remaining time tracking, and recurring event and task prompts.
 7. Click the sync button to synchronize your worklogs with Jira.

 ## 🎛️ Configuration

-Before using Worknote, you need to configure it by providing the necessary credentials and settings.
-Follow these steps to configure the system:
+Before using Worknote, you must configure it by providing the necessary credentials and settings in the appropriate section of the application.

-1. Open the `config.js` file located in the project root directory.
-2. Update the `jiraUrl` field with the URL of your private corporate Jira instance.
-3. Update the `username` and `password` fields with your Jira login credentials.
-4. Save the changes.

 ## 🤝 Contributing